We play Metal A Capella

 Melodic metal songs, arranged for 5 singers and one drummer.
 All instruments that would be played by musicians in a regular metalband are imitated by our voices.
 Bass, guitars, solos, keyboard sounds.
 On top we put two lead singers, a male one and a female one.
 But we left the drums what they are, as we do not do disco pop.
 And having a drummer like Bastian it would be a shame not to let him play.

-In September 2008 our second album Hero was released.
+In September 2008 our second album Hero is released.
 Produced with Charlie Bauerfeind in Blind Guardian's studios we put some more covers aside from our own songs.
 Nightwish, Manowar, Iron Maiden and Deep Purple are rearranged in metal a cappella style.
 Highlight is Blind Guardian's 'Bard's Song', which inspires Hansi Kürsch to contribute some guest vocals to our own Song 'Take to the Sky'.

 The release is followed by a german tour and another one as support of 'Letzte Instanz'.
 With some summer festivals (amongst others together with Manowar) we finish our hero tour.
 We are now two and a half years old, released two albums and played about 60 gigs.
 Our "Rakkatakka Motherfucker" is well known by metal fans, which makes us very proud.

-From August 2009 we worked on our third album Tribe of Force, again together with Charlie Bauerfeind.
+From August 2009 we work on our third album Tribe of Force, again together with Charlie Bauerfeind.
 It contains 13 songs and features Victor Smolski, Tony Kakko, Chris Boltendahl and a real orchestra.
 Tribe of Force is released in february 2010 and enters the german album charts on rank 83.

 In the meantime we are writing new songs, our experiences on and beside the stage are great inspiration.
 We enter the studio again in April 2011 and finish the album three months later.
 We celebrate a great festival summer, among others with gigs in Sweden's Rockstad:Falun and with a show on Wacken:Open:Air in front of more than 20.000 people.

 Break the Silence is released in September 2011.
-Again we focus on our own compositions, although we also have 3 coverversions on the album: Primo Victoria, Bed of Nails and Master of the wind.
+Again we focus on our own compositions, and we also have 3 coverversions on the album: Primo Victoria, Bed of Nails and Master of the wind.
 We are proud to welcom Sabaton's Joakim Brodén and Blind Guardian's Marcus Siepen as guests.

 The release is followed by a european tour from October 2011 to January 2012 on which we are happy to welcome several thousand old and new fans in 7 countries.